jamesstout/newznab/README.md

 These scripts are constantly changing (still learning).
 If something doesn't work as expected /msg jonnyboy on irc.
 Tell me what is broken and I'll check and fix if necessary.

+I have include my innodb my.cnf, if you see something that is out of whack or may be better configured, please msg me.

 **Newznab all in one Script**

 Be sure to edit the paths, the mysql username, password, database, retention and backfill days.